ralphcasipe1/just-do-the-testing/README.md

 - **[Microservices Testing Techniques](https://github.com/ralphcasipe1/just-do-the-testing/tree/develop/testing-microservices)**

-    We will share 12 common techniques and when to use it.
+    We will share 12 common testing techniques in microservice and when to use it.

 - **[Chaos Engineering/Testing](https://github.com/ralphcasipe1/just-do-the-testing/tree/develop/chaos-engineering)**